hexatomium/hexatomium-old.github.io/2016-09-05-lastpass-password-meter-broken.md

  <img src=http://trustprobe.com/images/lpgen.png>

  Depending on what options are configured, the LastPass password strength meter (inside the browser extensions, or at https://lastpass.com/generatepassword.php) can give completely misleading estimates.
 For instance, generating a purely numeric 14-digit password results in a green strength bar, although such a password in fact extremely weak: with just 46 bits of entropy - it would be bruteforced in minutes by even a modest password cracking rig.
- Don't get burned!
+ Don't get burned.
+Use a proper, native password manager.